tfilewic/wind/README.md

 - [X] Fetch routes from Strava API
 - [ ] Display wind direction and magnitude along the route
 - [ ] Fetch wind data from OpenWeatherMap
-- [ ] Implement a backend proxy to handle API requests

 ## Technologies Used
 - **React** – frontend framework for building the UI